granthooks/Carrier/memory-bank/activeContext.md

 * Agents respond when mentioned/tagged in Discord channels
 * Instagram client provides media posting capabilities
 * Discord and Instagram credentials are loaded from the existing .env file
-* Agent memory is maintained using the AgentMemory dataclass
+* Agent memory is maintained using the MemorySystem with Supabase backend
+* Memory retrieval uses vector embeddings for semantic search
+* OpenAI embeddings are used for vector representation of text
+* Memory is organized by type (message, description, lore, document, knowledge)
+* Memory managers provide specialized interfaces for different memory types
+* Memory hooks integrate conversation history with agent context
 * Runtime hooks implement the 7-step process for message handling

 ## Current Considerations
-* How to efficiently implement the memory retrieval system for context-aware responses
+* How to efficiently implement memory retrieval for very large memory stores
-* The best approach for implementing tool validation and execution
-* Performance optimization for handling concurrent agent instances
-* Testing strategy for deterministic testing of LLM-based systems
-* Security measures for agent tool usage and data privacy
+* Balancing between memory precision and recall in semantic search
+* Optimizing embedding generation to reduce API costs
+* Implementing effective caching strategies for frequently accessed memories
+* Handling long-term vs. short-term memory differentiation
+* Implementing memory summarization for extended conversations
+* Managing memory privacy and access controls
+* Implementing cross-agent memory sharing where appropriate
+* Optimizing database schema for vector search performance
+* Handling memory migration and versioning
+* Implementing memory backup and recovery procedures
+* Balancing memory retention with storage constraints
+* Implementing memory analytics for optimization
-* Efficient handling of Discord message events and rate limiting
+* Handling Discord message events and rate limiting
 * Multi-agent management for different Discord channels or servers
 * Handling long-running Discord and Instagram connections and reconnection strategies
 * Managing Discord and Instagram API rate limits in high-traffic environments
 * Optimizing media file uploads for Instagram posting
 * Handling Instagram API publishing limits and quotas
 * Implementing robust error handling for Instagram media posting
-* Optimizing memory storage for efficient context retrieval

 ## Notes
-The project has moved from planning to implementation, with the core Discord and Instagram client integrations now in place.
-The discord_agent.py script implements the connection to Discord using discord.py, while the instagram_client.py script implements the connection to Instagram using the Instagram Graph API.
-The Agent class from the Carrier framework handles message processing and response generation for both clients.
+The project has moved from client integration to memory system implementation, with the core memory components now in place.
+The MemorySystem class provides the foundation for memory storage and retrieval, while specialized memory managers offer tailored interfaces for different memory types.
+The memory hooks integrate conversation history with agent context, enabling more contextual responses.

-The implementation follows the 7-step runtime loop outlined in the project brief, with each step mapped to specific components in the Python codebase.
-Runtime hooks are used to implement the various stages of message processing, action execution, evaluation, and memory storage.
+The implementation follows the 7-step runtime loop outlined in the project brief, with memory storage and retrieval integrated at appropriate points in the processing pipeline.
+The memory system uses Supabase with PostgreSQL and vector extensions for efficient semantic search, allowing agents to retrieve relevant memories based on content similarity.

-The current implementation of Discord and Instagram integrations provides a strong foundation for further development of the Carrier framework, with the core agent runtime pattern now demonstrated in practical applications.
-The Discord client enables conversational interactions in chat channels, while the Instagram client provides media posting capabilities.
-The next steps will focus on refining these implementations and extending them to support more complex features like multi-agent management, advanced tool usage, and enhanced media handling.
+The current implementation provides a strong foundation for further development of the memory system, with the core components now demonstrated in practical applications.
+The next steps will focus on optimizing memory retrieval, implementing more sophisticated memory management strategies, and integrating the memory system more deeply with the Discord and Instagram clients.